 Introductory Lesson Plans

-Use these ideas to introduce your preschoolers to the topic.
+Use these ideas to introduce your preschoolers to the world around them.
 The lessons you find here will help your children learn the names of the five senses using songs, books and simple activities.
-They'll also learn which body parts we use for each of the senses.
+They’ll also learn which body parts we use for each of the senses.
 These activities are perfect to use during the first days of your five senses theme.

 Sight and Hearing

 Preschoolers will love learning about the senses of sight and hearing with these lessons.
 Find ideas for teaching about the eyes and ears, as well as some fun games to play using the senses, like Sound Bingo and What’s Missing?
 Add some children’s literature to your plans with ideas for teaching about sight using the book Brown Bear, Brown Bear What Do You See? by Bill Martin, Jr. and Eric Carle.
 Also included are crafts and large and small group activities for teaching about sound.